 More than that, writing can be learned.

-The more you learn about the craft and technique of writing, the more productively you will be able to write.
+The more you learn about the craft, technique, and act of writing, the more productively you will be able to write.
 This is the same principle as anything—you can build a house, paint a painting, or perform a dance choreography better when you are more familiar with the skills and craft involved.

 But with endless resources, programs, seminars, and classes, how do you know where to start?